Noemidiaz/pands-weekly-task/README.md

 ## Getting started

-This weekly-task folder is organized by weeks and in each week is possible to find an specific task using python.
+This "weekly-task" folder is organized by weeks, with each week containing a specific task implemented using Python programming language.
+These tasks are highly practical, focusing on real-world scenarios.

 ## Get Help

-where users can get help with the project?
+Below you will find some references from official websites with tutorials videos, examples and theoretical explanation.These resources complement and expand upon the knowledge covered in these task.

 ## Contribute